-Miss Margery was always doing good, and thought she could never sufficiently recompense those who had done any thing to serve her.
-These grateful sentiments naturally led her to consult the interest of Mr. Grove, and the rest of the neighbours; and as most of their lands were meadow, and they depended much on their hay, which had been for many years greatly damaged by wet weather, she procured an instrument to direct them when to mow their grass with safety, and prevent their hay being spoiled.
-They all came to her for advice, and by that means got in their hay without damage, while most of that in the neighbouring village was spoiled.
-This occasioned a very great noise in the country; and so greatly provoked were the people who resided in other parishes, that they absolutely accused her of being a witch, and sent old Gaffer Goose-cap (a busy fellow in other people's concerns) to find out evidence against her.
-The wise-acre happened to come to her school, when she was walking about with the raven on one shoulder, the pigeon on the other, the lark on her hand, and the lamb and the dog by her side; which indeed makes a droll figure, and so surprised C 3.
+Mrs. Margery was always doing good, and thought she could never sufficiently gratify those who had done any thing to serve her.
+These generous sentiments naturally led her to consult the interest of Mr. Grove, and the rest of the neighbours; and as most of their lands were meadow, and they depended much on their hay, which had been for many years greatly damaged by wet weather, she procured an instrument to direct them when to mow their grass with safety, and prevent their hay being spoiled.
+They all came to her for for advice, and by that means got in their hay without damage, while most of that in the neighbouring village was spoiled.